LordDemonos/Quarm.Guide/_posts/2024-05-29-iksar-necromancer-leveling-guide.md

 ### Levels 4-8:

-- Mobs: Lesser Scalebones, Swamp Leeches, and scaled wolf pups.
+Mobs: Lesser Scalebones, Swamp Leeches, and scaled wolf pups.<br>
-- Notes: Continue to collect bone chips.
+Notes: Continue to collect bone chips.
 Swamp leeches drop Leech Husks, which can be sold for a small amount.

 ### Levels 8-10:

-Mobs: Iksar Outcasts, higher-level skeletons.
+Mobs: Iksar Outcasts, higher-level skeletons.<br>
 Notes: Loot and sell weapons and cloth armor from Iksar Outcasts for extra money.

 #### Repeatable Quest